mimimiku778/time-locked-password-php/README.md

 1. **Password Generation**
    - Specify the date and time when decryption becomes available
    - System generates a random password (16 characters)
+   - The generated password is shown ONLY ONCE at this moment (please copy and store it now)
-   - An encrypted URL is issued
+   - An encrypted URL is issued that can later reveal the password after the unlock time
+   - Note: If you close the page now without copying, you cannot see the password again until the scheduled unlock time
 2. **Password Decryption**
    - Access the generated URL
-   - Password is automatically displayed after the specified date and time
+   - Before the specified date/time: the password cannot be displayed
+   - After the specified date/time: the password is revealed again

 ## Features
 - **No Database Required**: All information is contained in the encrypted string